FACT: half of adult dogs today will get cancer.

 Meanwhile, the dog’s life becomes an endless round of treatments, tests and misery.

-Instead of weakening the body, the far more rational (and scientific) approach is to strengthen the body.
+Instead of weakening the body … the far more rational (and scientific) approach is to strengthen the body.
 To give it the nutritional tools that allow it to fight the cancer.
-At the same time I use appropriate nutritional means that weaken and take the power away from the cancer.
+At the same time I use nutritional means that weaken and take the power away from the cancer.

-We find that in most instances, this not only allows longer survival times, but does so with a vastly improved quality of life.
+In most instances, this not only allows longer survival times … but does so with a vastly improved quality of life.

-In many of these cases, no attempt is made to completely remove, eliminate or “cure” the cancer.
+In many of these cases, I make no attempt to completely remove, eliminate or “cure” the cancer.

 It’s far better to live well and longer; with the cancer present, but under control.